A. J. Lawson

-Anthony Randolph "A. J." Lawson (born July 15, 2000) is a Canadian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA), on a two-way contract with the Raptors 905 of the NBA G League.
+Anthony Randolph "A.J."
+Lawson (born July 15, 2000) is a Canadian professional basketball player for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
 He played college basketball for the South Carolina Gamecocks.

 Early life

 Lawson grew up in Brampton, Ontario and attended GTA Prep in Mississauga, a basketball academy based out of Mississauga Secondary School where he was coached by David Cooper.
 In his grade 12 season, Lawson was named a National Preparatory Association First Team All-Star and led the team to second place in the NPA championships.
 Originally set to graduate in 2019 and ranked 40th in his class by 247Sports as well as fourth-best Canadian prospect by North Pole Hoops, Lawson reclassified for the class of 2018.
 Lawson committed to playing college basketball for South Carolina over offers from Tulane and Creighton.
 South Carolina head coach Frank Martin began recruiting Lawson after a late night workout in Columbia on the trip back from a tournament.